u-yas/spin/docs/content/sips/000-sqlite.md

 ```

 *Note: the pseudo-resource design was inspired by the interface of similar functions in [WASI preview 2](https://github.com/bytecodealliance/preview2-prototyping/blob/d56b8977a2b700432d1f7f84656d542f1d8854b0/wit/wasi.wit#L772-L794).*

+#### Interface open questions

+* `row-result` can be very large.
+Should we provide some paging mechanism or a different API that allows for reading subsets of the returned data?
+  * Crossing the wit boundary could potentially be expensive if the results are large enough.
+Giving the user control of how they read that data could be helpful.

 #### Database migrations